Games on Endogenous Networks: Introduction

 {

 }

-Figure \ref{fig:graphs} illustrates the two types of graphs our model predicts.
-Nested split graphs are strongly hierarchical networks: nodes are partitioned into classes according to their degree, and a higher class's neighborhood is a strict superset of any lower class's neighborhood.
-Ordered overlapping cliques means that we can order nodes such that every neighborhood is an interval, and the endpoints of a node's neighborhood are increasing in the node's own position in the order---imagine a ranking of nodes, and each is connected to all others' that are close enough in rank.\footnote{For recent econometric work concerning the estimation of related models, see \citet{chandrasekhar2021network}.} In each case, equilibrium action levels are ordered in a way that corresponds to the network structure.
-Going beyond the separable games on which we focus, we also identify ordinal properties of linking incentives---\emph{consistency} and \emph{alignment}---that yield this dichotomy in a much larger class of games.
+\cref{fig:graphs} illustrates the two types of graphs our model predicts.
+Nested split graphs are strongly hierarchical networks: nodes are partitioned into classes according to their degrees, and when one node is in a higher class than another, its neighborhood is a strict superset of the other node's neighborhood.
+On the other hand, ordered overlapping cliques entail that we can order nodes such that every neighborhood is an interval under this ordering, and the endpoints of a node's neighborhood are increasing in the node's own position in the order---imagine a ranking of nodes, and each is connected to all others that are close enough in rank.\footnote{For recent econometric work concerning the estimation of related models, see \citet*{chandrasekhar2021network}.} In each case, equilibrium action levels are ordered in a way that corresponds to the network structure.
+To distill the key forces driving these characterizations, we identify ordinal properties of linking incentives that are sufficient for these structures to emerge.
+These conditions, which we term \emph{consistency} and \emph{alignment}, yield this dichotomy in a much larger class of environments.